alphajuliet/aoc25/README.md

 ## Day 7

 This was the first puzzle that got me really thinking, having been down several intuitive but quite wrong rabbit holes.
 In part 1 I ended up using sets to track the beams as they traversed all the splitters, and this worked well.
 In part 2, after some sketching and thinking I thought: ah, multisets are the answer, but of course ran out of memory on the input data.
 Then I finally realised we just need to track multiplicities in a map.
 I'm sometimes a bit slow but we got to the right answer.

+## Day 8

+Finally, we get to exercise the graph network library, and this puzzle is made for it.
+We sort the distances between all the pairs and use that to load in all the nodes and then a bunch of edges.
+In day one, just the first 1000, and see how many circuits we can form using the `alg/connected-components` call in `Ubergraph`.
+For part 2, we keep adding edges until the graph is `strongly-connected`.
+Nice.